Read the latest opinion piece from our CEO, Alec Guthrie, who discusses the changing face of block management.

 60 AND COUNTING…

 Without making it too complex the partnership looks to embrace the best of both parties’ skill sets.

 Many companies and individual property managers agree this is another way for customers in the future.
-We have already signed up 37 partners and we have many in the pipeline.
-B-hive have partnered with surveying firms, sales and letting agents and experienced property managers who have chosen to set up on their own block management business with the knowledge that they can provide local and excellent customer service, supported by a trusted, capable and credible partner.
+We have already signed up over 60 partners and we have many in the pipeline.
+B-hive Block Management Partners have partnered with surveying firms, sales and letting agents and experienced property managers who have chosen to set up on their own block management business with the knowledge that they can provide local and excellent customer service, supported by a trusted, capable and credible partner.

 I believe the future will see more and more local agents and property managers adding block management to their existing service provision or setting up their own businesses and as a result getting a better quality of life.

-There is no doubt that buildings located in a large metropolis like London will always require a highly skilled and experienced operator.
-The Governments reform only seems to concentrate on these developments, but they need to understand that some of the buildings in other locations like the West country, East Anglian villages, the Cheshire plains and Cumbria are inherently different to London, Birmingham, Manchester and Leeds and need a very different solution without compromising on safety and compliance.
+There is no doubt that some buildings located in a large metropolis like London will always require a highly skilled and experienced operator.
+The Governments reform only seems to concentrate on these developments, but they need to understand that some of the other buildings in London and other locations like the West country, East Anglian villages, the Cheshire plains and Cumbria are inherently different to big blocks in London, Birmingham, Manchester and Leeds and need a very different solution without compromising on safety and compliance.

 In any event and in any location, with any level of complexity our partners are able to provide the best of both worlds, a first-class customer experience and a current and future proof compliant service.